 \section{Discussion and Conclusion}

-In this work, we introduced the Sustainability Index (SI) framework and used it to demonstrate that linear scaling laws fundamentally break in the context of multi-hop reasoning.
-We conclude that the "Quantization Trap" is a structural inevitability in sequential logical chains, making the industry's "smaller-is-better" heuristic both energy-inefficient and logically unreliable.
-We plan to bridge this efficiency gap by developing precision-aware mitigation strategies from a game-theoretic perspective.
-By viewing the allocation of numerical precision as a strategic equilibrium between hardware energy constraints and deductive trust.
+In this work, we introduced the Sustainability Index (SI) framework to demonstrate that the linear ``smaller-is-more-efficient'' scaling heuristic breaks down in multi-hop reasoning.
+While prior literature highlights quantization's energy benefits for single-turn tasks and standard inference workloads \cite{Ra2024,Hu2025}, we show that sequential logical chains fundamentally alter these dynamics.
+The compounding accumulation of hardware-level casting overhead and quantization noise across successive reasoning steps drives the system into a \emph{Quantization Trap}.
+Consequently, while aggressive quantization optimizes energy for shallow tasks, it paradoxically increases net energy consumption and degrades deductive accuracy in complex reasoning environments.
+We plan to address this gap in future work by framing the allocation of numerical precision as a game-theoretic equilibrium between hardware energy constraints and deductive trust.

-\textit{Next-Generation Hardware and the Critical Batch Threshold $B^*$ Shift.} Emerging architectures, such as NVIDIA's Blackwell, introduce native hardware support for FP4 and FP6 precision through dedicated Tensor Core logic ~\cite{nvidia2024b}.
-This is also observed in the general $<1$ casting overhead ratios (COR) in Figure~\ref{fig:fig4} column B for the quantization of 4-bits.
-This represents a potential mitigation path for the \textit{hardware-induced} scaling law breaking.
-By providing native arithmetic for low-bit formats, these GPUs significantly reduce casting overhead ($\phi \to 0$), thereby pushing the Critical Batch Threshold ($B^*$) toward zero.
-In such environments, the energy spike ($S_{SI}$) and throughput collapse ($E_{SI}$) observed in this study might be somewhat eliminated, potentially restoring the monotonic "smaller-is-more-efficient" scaling trajectory for hardware metrics.

-Nevertheless, scaling-law divergence persists at 4-bit precision due to serious reasoning accuracy collapse (e.g., Falcon3-Instruct on GSM8K, Figure~\ref{fig:fig4}C), which overrides the efficiency gains evidenced by its lower $COR$ relative to the 8-bit variant.

-\textit{Why scaling-law breaking can still persist.} Importantly, hardware mitigation of casting overhead does not remove the second driver of scaling-law divergence: multi-hop deductive fragility.
-Quantization noise compounds across reasoning hops, degrading reasoning trust (accuracy) $T_{SI}$ in a manner that cannot be amortized by batching (Theorem~\ref{thm:thm4}).

-Moreover, multi-hop reasoning remains structurally sequential ($B\approx 1$) and includes fixed per-token overheads that do not scale linearly with bit-width.
-This can be observed in Figure~\ref{fig:fig4}(B), where at $B=1$, the computation hits a fixed hardware latency floor where the non-scaling casting overhead ($COR > 1.0$) triggers the serious throughput collapse and 400\% energy spikes observed in Figures 1 and 3.
+\textit{Next-Generation Hardware and Deductive Fragility.} Emerging architectures (e.g., NVIDIA's Blackwell \cite{nvidia2024b}) and optimized kernels (e.g., AWQ) offer a path to neutralize the \emph{efficiency} component of the trap.
+By providing native support for low-bit formats and fused operations, they drive casting overhead toward zero ($\phi \to 0$).
+Our cross-backend experiments (Section~\ref{sec:cross-backend}) validate this: AWQ achieves a casting overhead ratio (COR) of $-0.03$ on an A100, fully eliminating the energy and throughput deficits.